The Mount Erebus Disaster

 Neither of the pilots had ever flown to Antartica before and the flight engineer had only been there once.
 The flight descended over McMurdo Sound for a view of Mount Erebus and McMurdo Station.
 These sight-seeing flights regularly descended below the minimum safe altitude of 16,000 feet so that the passengers could gain a better view and take photographs.

-Air Traffic Control at McMurdo Station (Mac Centre) was aware of this and the controller advised the flight that once the flight was within radar range, about 40 miles (65 km) of the station, the flight could descend safely down to 1,500 feet using the radar controlled let-down service.
+Air Traffic Control at McMurdo Station (Mac Centre) was aware of this and the controller advised the flight that once the flight was within radar range, about 40 miles (65 km) from the station, the flight could descend safely down to 1,500 feet using the radar controlled let-down service.
 The crew reported in at 43 miles from the station and asked for approval to descend further, confirming that they had clear visibility.
 The controller approved this and asked the flight crew to keep Mac Centre advised of their altitude.
 The crew reported at 13,000 feet and at 10,000 feet.

 The controller asked if they still needed the radar-controlled let-down below 10,000 feet through the cloud.
 The crew replied that they were clear of cloud and happy to proceed visually to McMurdo Station.